XIIIVI/Tips-and-tricks-for-a-good-IoT-setup/part4/4-0/README.md

 `organization` is the organization delivering the certificate.

-`common-name` is the common-name of the certificate.
+:warning: `key-and-csr` is an array of service names used to define the SAN (Subject Alternative Names) of the certificate used for TLS.

 ### Volumes